AndreasHerby/AndreasHerby.github.io/index.md

 **Highlights**

--Designed a small enterprise network with logical segmentation using multiple VLANs for users, administrators, servers, and management traffic
+- Designed a small enterprise network with logical segmentation using multiple VLANs for users, administrators, servers, and management traffic
--Implemented inter-VLAN routing with a router-on-a-stick architecture and 802.1Q trunking between network devices -Applied Access Control Lists (ACLs) to enforce least-privilege communication and restrict traffic between VLANs -Secured network device management by disabling Telnet, enabling SSH, and limiting administrative access to the Admin VLAN -Hardened the network by disabling unused switch ports and reducing the overall attack surface
+- Implemented inter-VLAN routing with a router-on-a-stick architecture and 802.1Q trunking between network devices
+- Applied Access Control Lists (ACLs) to enforce least-privilege communication and restrict traffic between VLANs
+- Secured network device management by disabling Telnet, enabling SSH, and limiting administrative access to the Admin VLAN
+- Hardened the network by disabling unused switch ports and reducing the overall attack surface

 # <u> Coming soon </u>